zdnsyrhn22/zdnsyrhn22/README.md

 ### Hi! 👋 I'm Zaidan.

-An independent Software Engineer who loves to create and share projects about web and mobile technology!
-I've enjoyed JavaScript and make it the main language in creating a project.
+An independent Software Engineer who loves to create and share projects about web technology!
+I've enjoyed PHP & JavaScript and make it the main language in creating a project.

-I'm currently active in contributing as Curriculum Developer at <a href="https://github.com/dicodingacademy">@dicodingacademy</a> to build courses in Front-End Apps (Web, Android) and Back-End Service.

-- 🔭 I’m currently working on <a href="https://github.com/dicodingacademy">@dicodingacademy</a>
 - 🌱 I’m currently learning about cloud technology for back-end apps
 - 💬 Feel free to ask me about web development or JavaScript
-- 📫 How to reach me: dimas@dicoding.com
+- 📫 How to reach me: zdnsyrhn22@gmail.com
-- ⚡ Fun fact: Father of a daughter

 ### Tech Stack
   <a href="https://www.php.net/"><img align="left" alt="JavaScript" title="PHP" width="21px" src="https://www.php.net/images/logos/php-logo-white.svg" /></a>